Last Updated on October 29, 2023

 Hemiepiphysiodesis or Physeal Tethering of Medial Side

-Its also indicated if line drawn from center of femoral head to center of ankle falls in lateral quadrant of tibial plateau in patient > 10 yrs of age.
+Its also indicated if the line drawn from center of femoral head to center of ankle falls in the lateral quadrant of tibial plateau in patient > 10 yrs of age.

 Apart from staples, screws or plate/screws can also be used.

 It is important to place them extraperiosteally as to avoid physeal injury.